OmarYarali/omaryarali.github.io/_posts/2024-12-15-Controlling-4-Wheel-DC-Motor-Car-With-an-IR-Remote.md

 ![](assets/photo_5472137954488084044_y.jpg)

 The image shows the pins used by each type of microcontroller.

+## L298N Motor Driver Explained

+The L298N is a dual H-bridge motor driver IC that allows you to control two DC motors or one stepper motor.
+It’s a versatile and widely used component for robotics and other motor control applications.

 ## Additional Software Tip  (Reference Operator)